gouri-22/WiDS-Options-Pricing/Week 1 content/readme.md

 ## *File Handling (Optional)*
-Since we have covered a good number of topics , we are keeping File Handling as optional.Those who are interested in learning this can go through the article below.
+Since we have covered a good number of topics, we are keeping File Handling as optional.
+Those who are interested in learning this can go through the article below.

-Files are named locations on disk to store related information.
-They are used to permanently store data in a non-volatile memory (e.g. hard disk).
+Files are named locations on the disk to store related information.
+They are used to permanently store data in non-volatile memory (e.g., hard disk).
 Since Random Access Memory (RAM) is volatile (which loses its data when the computer is turned off), we use files for future use of the data by permanently storing them.
 When we want to read from or write to a file, we need to open it first.
-When we are done, it needs to be closed so that the resources that are tied with the file are freed.
+When we are done, it needs to be closed so that the resources that are tied to the file are freed.

 Hence, in Python, a file operation takes place in the following order: